Virtually Real Games Virtually Real VR

 You can take a mind action (usually 1s) to Aim rather than releasing a round/arrow.
 You gain 1 aim die to use as an advantage die on your attack and your offense is over.
 You may take your usual free movement and single turn while you aim, but can not move any faster.
 You can attack with that advantage at your next offense, or you can keep aiming!

 The usual defensive maneuvers are Evade and Parry.
 You can also perform these as actions, Dodge and Block.
 Actions cost time, and time is precious!
-The time for a defense can not exceed the time of your attacker.
+A "hard defense" (anything that costs time) must begin before the time of the attack against you!
+You can still declare the attack after you see the roll, but your time will need to start before the incoming attack ends.

 Damage